Burnum: Aqueduct

-The Plavno Polje is an entirely underground aqueduct, so that water stayed cool in the summer and could not freeze in the winter.
-It is about 32.6 kilometers long.
-170m height-difference are between the source and the town.
-It flowed 86 liters per second.
+The Plavno Polje is an entirely underground aqueduct as it did not need delivery at a high level, and had the benefit that the water stayed cool in the summer and could not freeze in the winter.
+It is about 32.6 km long, with 170m height difference between the source and the town.
+It flowed at 86 litres per second.